cssr-tools/pyopmnearwell/docs/_sources/introduction.rst.txt

 Simplified and flexible testing framework for near-well simulations via a :doc:`configuration file <./configuration_file>`:

-- Choose the physical model (current ones are co2store and h2store).
+- Set the physical model (current ones are co2store, co2eor, h2store, and saltprec).
+- Choose a `specific template <https://github.com/daavid00/pyopmnearwell/blob/main/src/pyopmnearwell/templates>`_ inside the folder for the chosen physical model.
 - Define the grid refinment in the x/y and z directions.
 - Define the number of different rocks along the z direction.
 - Define the number of layers (heterogeneity around the well) and its length.
 - Set the rock and fluid properties.
 - Define the injection schedule.
-- Run the simulations
+- Run the simulations.
 - Inspect the results by looking at the generated figures.

 Overview